tweerlei/plumber/README.md

-  files-write:<path>          Write items as files in the given directory lines-read:<path>           Read lines from the given file lines-write:<path>          Write lines to the given file Flow control bulk:<number>               Execute following steps using chunks of items delay:0                     Delay following steps by the given number of milliseconds
+  files-write:<path>          Write items as files in the given directory lines-read:<path>           Read lines from the given file lines-write:<path>          Write lines to the given file zip-read:<path>             Read entries from the given ZIP file zip-write:<path>            Write entries to the given ZIP file Flow control bulk:<number>               Execute following steps using chunks of items delay:0                     Delay following steps by the given number of milliseconds